argonne-lcf/AR2023/_performancehighlights/openmc.md

 # Performance Results
-The code has been run across multiple GPUs, with large performance gains demonstrated on the Aurora testbed, Sunspot, over other systems, in single-GPU, full-node, and multi-node comparisons.
-Multi-node comparisons were performed on 96 GPUs.
+The code has been run across multiple types of GPUs, with large performance gains—all over 2x—demonstrated on the Aurora testbed, Sunspot, over other systems.
+The increases have been consistent across single-GPU, full-node, and multi-node comparisons performed in 2023 on as many as 96 GPUs.

 # Impact